24 March 2021, 11:00 am - 6:00 pm Greenwich Mean Time

 16:45 Conclusions and next steps – Mr Tim Edwards will summarise the lessons from the conference and outline potential next steps for collaboration

-AIPH is asking prominent green industry people to complete a short survey that will show the existence and scope of plant health programmes around the globe.
-The questions aim to identify in which countries and regions plant health programmes are used, what the common features between these are, and how effective they are in supporting biosecure and efficient movement across regional and national borders.
+At the beginning of the year members and contacts completed a plant health survey of a kind that has never been done before.
+The aim was to identify industry-led initiatives that support growers in demonstrating good plant health practices across live plant supply chains.
+The questions aimed to identify in which countries and regions plant health programmes are used, what the common features between these are, and how effective they are in supporting biosecure and efficient movement across regional and national borders.

 AIPH believes that having robust, transparent plant health standards and industry programmes enables the global ornamental horticulture industry to produce, trade, and supply high-quality live plants and flowers within best-practice plant health measures.
 Plant health programmes aim to enable healthy production systems, cost-effective and reliable movement of low-risk plant material within global supply chains, and traceability in the event of a biosecurity threat.